poiyomi/PoiyomiDocs/docs/modifiers/time-source.md

 keywords: [time, sync, synchronization, special effect, special fx]
 ---

 Time Source configures how the shader should synchronize the timing of material animations across the network in VRChat.
 This takes advantage of the `_VRChatTime` shader globals, the same system utilized in Udon returned by `Networking.GetServerTimeInMilliseconds` to sync animations across clients.
-In Poiyomi Shaders, we remove the top 6 bits from the `uinit` variable to prevent floating-point precision errors.

-Extended information on the functionality of this system is documented on the [VRChat Creators Docs <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/worlds/udon/vrc-graphics/vrchat-shader-globals/#vrchat-time-global).
+Extended technical information on the functionality of this system is documented on the [VRChat Creators Docs <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://creators.vrchat.com/worlds/udon/vrc-graphics/vrchat-shader-globals/#vrchat-time-global).

 :::warning Experimental Feature
-This feature is considered experimental!
-Time synchronization using VRChat's Shader Globals may be bugged and will be subject to de-synchronization issues.
+In Poiyomi Shaders, we do some rather complicated math behind the scenes to reduce precision errors and prevent choppy data.
+This means time synchronization using VRChat's Shader Globals can be bugged and be subject to de-synchronization issues.

 **Additionally, some of these settings below only work in VRChat!** If you are using Poiyomi Shaders for other games, you may want to keep this setting configured to `Unity Default`.
 :::